Accessible Online Ordering.

 Visually impaired users like to use technologies like Apple Pay to automatically fill in their information each time they order food

-Goal: To better understand the current allowance and limitations that online platforms provide when fully-sighted users are trying to order food.
+Goal: We distributed an online survey on Reddit in order to better understand the current allowance and limitations that online platforms provide when fully-sighted users are trying to order food.

 Analysis and Findings